OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 Example: let's say a chat application takes questions about car models.
 It turns a question into a prompt to a Large Language Model by adding the text from the website about that car.
 If that website has been compromised with instruction invisibile to the eye, those instructions are inserted into the prompt and may result in the user getting false or offensive information.

 Controls:
-* See General controls, in particular OVERSIGHT which remains the last defense against unwanted behaviour
+* See General controls, in particular section 1.4 *Controls to limit effects of unwanted model behaviour* as those are the last defense
 * Input validation by removing malicious instructions - although with limited effectiveness.
 The flexibility of natural language makes it harder to apply input validation than for strict syntax situations like SQL commands
 * Input segregation - there are developments that allow marking user input in prompts, reducing, but not removing the risk of prompt injection (e.g. ChatML for OpenAI API calls)